An American Flag waving against a bright blue sky.

 Additional Festivities

-For a lively and family-friendly afternoon, head to the Waterfront Concert and Artisan Market at Christopher Columbus Waterfront Park, where you’ll find live music, children’s activities, and access to the adjacent Greenway Artisan Market for local crafts and treats.
+For a family-friendly afternoon, visit the Christopher Columbus Waterfront Park.
+There’s a Waterfront Concert and Artisan Market to explore.
+There’ll be live music, children’s activities, and lots of local crafts and treats.

 Philadelphia